GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

    $ while true; do curl http://YOUR_PRODUCTION_SERVICE_IP/version; sleep 1;  done
    ```

-1. Look at the `Jenkinsfile` in the project and analyze how the approval workflow is written.
+1. Look at the `Jenkinsfile` in the project and analyze how the workflow is written.

 ## Extra credit: deploy a breaking change, then roll back
 Make a breaking change to the `gceme` source, push it, and deploy it through the pipeline to production.
 Then pretend latency spiked after the deployment and you want to roll back.
 Do it!
 Faster!